Get in Touch

 • Analyzing and debugging an existing script

-After completing this module, students will be able to:
+Upon completing this module, participants will be equipped to:

-• Debug in Windows PowerShell.
+• Perform debugging in Windows PowerShell.

 • Analyze and debug an existing script.